robwco/workshop-marketing/lesson4.md

 The way you find this varies from site to site.
 So it's a good idea to learn where individual sites keep this information.

 Some sites might have a budget in the left sidebar and others might it under the project title.
+Some sites refer to it as a budget, others as compensation.

-Experiment for a few days on these sites and get to know them.
+Experiment for a few days and get to know these sites.

 Next, we're going to talk about how to automate this information gathering so that Feedbin does even more of the hard work for you.